 Only holders of record of Intuit common stock at the close of business on November 22, 2010 (called the "Record Date") will be entitled to vote at the Meeting.
-On the Record Date, we had approximately • shares outstanding and entitled to vote, held by approximately • stockholders of record and approximately • beneficial owners, who may hold their shares through banks, brokers or other nominees.
+On the Record Date, we had approximately 313,061,098 shares outstanding and entitled to vote.
 We need a quorum to take action at the Meeting.
 We will have a quorum if a majority of the shares outstanding and entitled to vote on the Record Date are present at the Meeting, either in person or by proxy.